mininet/mininet.github.com/source/walkthrough/index.markdown

 Custom topologies can be easily defined as well, using a simple Python API, and an example is provided in custom/topo-2sw-2host.py.
 This example connects two switches directly, with a single host off each switch:

+{% codeblock lang:python %}
-%CODE{ lang="python" }% """Custom topology example
+"""Custom topology example

 author: Brandon Heller (brandonh@stanford.edu)